 How do bellcast beads differ from stop beads?

 Both profiles terminate the render coat at a defined edge, but they serve different functions.
 A bellcast bead features a curved, bell-shaped nose that projects away from the wall to create a drip edge — its primary purpose is water deflection at horizontal terminations.
-A stop bead has a flat or squared nose that creates a clean, straight termination without a drip feature, and is used at vertical abutments, render-to-cladding junctions, and soffit lines where water shedding is not the primary concern.
+A stop bead has a flat or squared nose that creates a clean, straight termination without a drip feature, used at vertical abutments, render-to-cladding junctions, and soffit lines where water shedding is not the primary concern.
+Most rendered elevations use both profiles in combination rather than choosing one over the other.